genestack/user-docs/docs/user-guide/doc-odm-user-guide/about-sc-hdf5-transformations.md

 ## Biosample metadata and the aggregation model

-A particularly important feature of the transformation is its ability to derive Sample, Library, or Preparation-level metadata directly from the cell metadata.
-In many single-cell datasets, attributes such as tissue type, disease condition, or donor information are stored as cell-level annotations (one value per cell), even though they logically belong at the biosample level.
+Some single-cell datasets store tissue, disease, or other biosample-level attributes in cell metadata, repeating the same values for every cell.
+The transformation can aggregate these attributes into related biosample object: Sample, Library, or Preparation (SLP) objects in ODM.

-The transformation can aggregate these cell-level attributes to the biosample level by grouping cells by a designated biosample identifier column.
-Only attributes that are constant across all cells belonging to the same biosample are considered eligible for export to SLP metadata.
-This ensures that the resulting biosample records are coherent and that no per-cell variation is incorrectly collapsed into a biosample-level value.
+Aggregation is performed by grouping cells using a designated biosample identifier.
+Only attributes that are consistent across all cells in the same biosample can be assigned to related biosample objects.

-Attributes exported to biosample metadata are automatically removed from the cell metadata, preventing duplication.
-If a biosample attribute should remain in the cell metadata for other reasons, it must be explicitly retained by omitting it from `cell_metadata.columns_to_drop`.
+Attributes assigned to biosample objects are automatically removed from the cell metadata.
+This reduces duplication and improves the overall structure of the imported data.
+If an attribute must remain in the cell metadata, it must be explicitly retained by omitting it from `cell_metadata.columns_to_drop`.

 ## Linking created objects